 4. For six of the current contractors (Yuzhmorgeologiya, the Interoceanmetal Joint Organization, the Government of the Republic of Korea, the China Ocean Mineral Resources Research and Development Association, the Deep Ocean Resources Development Co.
 Ltd. and the Institut français de recherche pour l'exploitation de la mer), whose contracts were issued in 2001, the second five-year period ended in 2011.
-In the case of the Federal Institute for Geosciences and Natural Resources of Germany, whose contract was issued in 2006, the first five-year programme of activities expired in 2011.
-For the Government of India, in respect of which the contract was issued in 2002, the second five-year period ends in 2012.
-The contractor has submitted information and the periodic review will be carried out during or shortly after the eighteenth session of the Authority.
+In the case of the Federal Institute for Geosciences and Natural Resources of Germany, the contract for which was issued in 2006, the first five-year programme of activities expired in 2011.
+For the Government of India, in respect of which the contract was issued in 2002, the second five-year period ended in 2012.